310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
-Wha--?
+Wha—?
 Uhh, I thought you two were bad at stuff like this, sooo…?

 If you wanna be the temporary leader, then feel free, Midori-kun~♪
 {% endbubble %}